Introduction to Data Analysis Part 1

 Course Requirements: None

-This course provides an introduction to the theory and methods of quantitative data analysis, focussing on the social survey, with a focus on the use of crosstabulation to explore the relationship between categorical variables.
-It has an emphasis on hands on learning, with a series of practical sessions using a statistical software package such as SPSS to explore a Government dataset.
+This course provides an introduction to the theory and methods of quantitative data analysis, focussing on the social survey.
+It has an emphasis on hands on learning, with a series of practical sessions using a statistical software package such as SPSS to explore the British Social Attitudes Survey Dataset.

 The course will: